marcpre/personal_blog_eleventy/README.md

 136. Investment class by warren buffet
 137. AI helper für Schwangere to calm them down
 138. AI Assistent for Motivation for Sport
+139. What makes someone grow font of an ai compagnion